 - More tiredness and wanting to lie down and rest this week.
 Some days you may not feel as if you’ve slept at all, or for long enough.
 You may yearn for night time to come when you can climb back into bed.
 Afternoon lie downs can be very restorative, so try to plan for a rest or day time sleep when you can.

 - You could become aware of some lower back pain from week 8 onwards.
 This may be something you’ve never experienced before your pregnancy.
-Back pain now is usually a result of pressure from your enlarged uterus on your lower spine.
-Back pain comes and goes throughout pregnancy and is influenced by the elevated levels of hormones.
+Back pain at this stage is usually a result of pressure from your enlarged uterus on your lower spine.
+Back pain comes and goes throughout pregnancy and is influenced by the elevated levels of hormones and extra weight.

 Your emotional changes this week